github/remote-input-element/README.md

 - `load` - The network request completed successfully.
 - `error` - The network request failed.
 - `loadend` - The network request has completed.
+  - Note: You should not use this event if you need to change something based on the HTML in the response as the DOM will not be updated at this point.
+Use `remote-input-success` instead.
 - `remote-input-success` – Received a successful response (status code 200-299).
 Bubbles.
 - `remote-input-error` – Received a not successful response.
 Bubbles.